High School

 Share this article

-At 16 years old, BETA Camp alumna Nila Ibrahimi had already experienced more hardship than most people do in a lifetime.
+At 16 years old, Prequel alumna Nila Ibrahimi had already experienced more hardship than most people do in a lifetime.
 She recently spoke at the Geneva Summit for Human Rights and Democracy, sharing her story of escaping the Taliban and fleeing her home.
 In her speech, she also advocated for the rights of girls in Afghanistan, who are forbidden from going to secondary school, and of women, who have had all of their freedoms stripped away.
+Her courage in sharing her story on a global stage is remarkable.

-Nila learned so much from starting her own business at BETA Camp and from taking on the challenge of advocating for the rights of others.
+Nila learned so much from starting her own business at Prequel's Summer Program (formerly BETA Camp) and from taking on the challenge of advocating for the rights of others.

 Here are four things you (or your kids!) can learn from her story: